Chainverse/docs-site/docs/ramp/partner/quick-demo.md

 https://widget.dev.chainverse.xyz/buy?partnerCode=[YOUR_PARTNER_CODE]

-We offer a **Fee Percentage** for partner commission fees, with a default of 0.
-If you want to include this fee configuration in your product, please contact us directly.
+We offer our partners with a **Fee Commission**, which is either a fixed amount or a percentage, and it is initially set at 0.
+This fee is charged to your users.
+If you want to include this fee configuration into the widget, please contact us directly.

-Once you've made changes to the Fee Percentage, it will be reflected in the fee calculation:
+Any updates made to the Fee Commission will be reflected in the fee calculation shown below:

 <p align="center">
   <img src="/img/buy_estimate.png" alt="Buy Estimate" width="400"/>